 Concept Three: You Can Learn Without Knowing It

 What excites me about the potential for learning principles from video games, is the possibility it can be done without the learner even being actively aware that they are learning.

-In a previous post, I detailed a problem solving approach that discovers how many difficult problems may already be resolved … Continue reading
+In a previous post, I detailed a problem solving approach that discovers how many difficult problems may already … Continue reading

 This post is an excerpt from the book Mastering The Game: What Video Games Can Teach Us About Success In Life